Rashon5/AWS-Cloud-Scalable-Application/README.md

 ![Image](https://i.imgur.com/xW3CGhV.png)

 ## Part 2: Creating Elastic Beanstalk Application
 In order to have our raffle, we’ll need to deploy our application and website on Elastic Beanstalk.
 The code to provision the application is here, but we will go through how to do it on the GUI.
+[Elastic Beanstalk.py](https://github.com/Rashon5/AWS-Cloud-Scalable-Application/blob/main/Create%20Elastic%20Beanstalk.py)

 ### Step 1:
 - **Environment tier**: